Our Specialists

 Matt developed the 'Before, During, After' and ‘Empower, Support, Protect’ vulnerability analysis models.
 He has co-authored sector frameworks for the Data and Marketing Association (DMA) and the Chartered Institute of Fundraising (CIOF).

 Matt holds senior committee positions across the sector as Deputy Chair of the CIOF Professional Conduct Committee, and serves on the DMA’s Governance Committee and Artificial Intelligence Council.
+His approach is grounded in professional expertise and personal understanding, including lived experience of ADHD, Dyslexia, Dyspraxia, Anxiety and Depression.

 Elisabeth Ward